Michaelryang/michaelyang.github.io/src/content/projects/boids/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2HqwvY6W1so?si=MLd_9JqM1p0CI_tG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-Boids is artificial life program which was developed by Craig Reynolds in 1986.
-It is an example of emergent behavior, where complex behavior come from relatively simple rules.
+Boids is an artificial life program that was developed by Craig Reynolds in 1986.
+It is an example of emergent behavior, where complex behaviors come from relatively simple rules.
 I've always been a fan of emergent gameplay and behavior, which led to this particular investigation, among many others.
-In this post I will briefly go over some of the things I worked on in this project.
+In this post, I will briefly go over some of the things I worked on in this project.

 ### The fundamentals of the boids algorithm
 There are plenty of places where the algorithm is described, so instead of repeating this information, I suggest checking out [this source](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/boids.html), which also has a link to [sample pseudocode](https://vergenet.net/~conrad/boids/pseudocode.html).
 There are some differences in this implementation and mine, but the overall idea is there.